aosabook/500lines/data-store/chapter.md

     is the atomic "commit" operation
     which updates the first few bytes of the file to point at a new "root" record.
-    This is atomic for all block devices.
+    This is atomic for all block devices
+    (e.g. hard disks, SSDs, flash memory devices).
     A record is a length-delimited series of bytes.

 These modules grew from attempting